Herbert Byng Hall: Queen's Messenger

-He asked to retire in April 1882 citing age and infirmity and officially retired 1 July 1882.
+He asked to retire in April 1882, citing age and infirmity, and officially retired on 1 July 1882.
 He was then 76 years old although it had been thought that he was ten years younger.
 He received a pension of £245 based on a salary of £525.
-It was noted by Lord Granville that "Major Hall has discharged his duties with diligence and fidelity and to the satisfaction of his official superiors."
+Lord Granville noted that "Major Hall has discharged his duties with diligence and fidelity and to the satisfaction of his official superiors."
 In October, living in Weston, Bath, he had still not received his pension and requested that they send the forms for him to sign as he was too ill to come to London.

 The Strand Magazine mentioned him in their article about the Queen's Messengers.

 He wrote about his experiences in his book The Queen's Messenger (1865, 1870), including journeys to Sweden, Denmark, Constantinople, Berlin, St Petersburg, Vienna, Madrid, and New York.
 Normally bags for the Far East and America were carried by ships captains, either merchant ships or Royal Navy, so a Queen's Messenger carrying despatches to America was unusual, but this was the time of the Trent Affair in 1861-62 and tension in relations.
 He also gave lectures in Dawlish and Richmond about his travels.

 In his book The Bric-à-brac Hunter (1868, 1875) he described his passion for collecting ceramics and antiquities during his travels; the frontispiece shows him in his study in Petersham.
 In it he confessed: 'I should be almost ashamed to confess how much pleasure these fragile treasures afford me.

 He was declared bankrupt in December 1876, when he was living in Petersham.
 This was annulled in 1880.
 After his retirement he was declared bankrupt again in April 1883 when living at Glen Rock, Newbridge Hill, Weston.